Global commands and optional arguments

 ]

-Set Command
+### Set Command

-Syntax
+#### Syntax

-set [Property=Value] [Path] [Optional Parameters]
+`set [Property=Value] [Path] [Optional Parameters]`

 NOTE

 The syntax formats used to set properties can be tricky if not done correctly.
-See the following examples to illustrate how the syntax works.

-Correct syntax.
-This sets the AdminName to John.
+**Correct** syntax.
+This sets the `AdminName` to John.

-Correct syntax.
-If the property has a space in it, use quotes around the entire property/value pair.
-Here the AdminName has been set to John Doe.
+**Correct** syntax.
+If the property has a space in it, use quotes

-Correct syntax.
-Use this syntax, only quotes with no value, to remove the AdminName property value.
+**Correct** syntax.
+Use this syntax, only quotes with no value,

-Correct syntax.
-This is an alternate syntax that also removes the AdminName property and sets it to nothing.
-Use single quotes with nothing between them.
+**Correct** syntax.
+This is an alternate syntax that also removes the

-Correct syntax.
-This deletes the AdminName value.
+**Correct** syntax.
+This deletes the `AdminName` value.

 This is **incorrect** syntax, and will not be correctly reflected on the server.

-Description
+#### Description

 Changes the value of a property in a currently selected type.
-Multiple properties can be set simultaneously.

 NOTE

-Read-only and System-unique properties like Serial Numbers and ProductId are skipped, and remaining continue to be set.
+and ProductId are skipped, and remaining continue to be set.

 NOTE